kuvivek/drivingTheoryInGermany/README.md

 ✅ To school buses with children boarding or alighting
 ✅ To vehicles which have broken down
 ✅ To a traffic congestion
-**Comment**: Hazard warning lights warn following vehicles of various dangers.
-It indicates obstacles on the road, e.g. a broken-down vehicle or a traffic jam.
-School buses from which children are getting on and off also use them, as children sometimes cross the road carelessly.
+**Comment**: Hazard warning lights warn follo wing vehicles of various dangers.
+It indicates obstacles on the road, e.g. a broken-down
+vehicle or a traffic jam.
+School buses from which children are getting on and off also use them, as children sometimes cross the road
+carelessly.

 6. What must a motor vehicle's maximum speed, determined by its construction, be at least if you want to use this road?